British quirks to know before you visit

 Before you go to the UK here are 23 charming quirks

-3. Ordering Coffee, not necessarily a double-double, but oh my the ease of ordering a coffee in Canada.
-I want a coffee you know with double cream and 2 sugars.
+Not necessarily a double-double, but oh my the ease of ordering a coffee in Canada.
+I want a coffee – you know with double cream and 2 sugars.
 God knows I spent enough time in Ireland and England trying to figure out what the hell a flat white is, let alone an Americano.

 Americano – which is basically a double shot of espresso and hot water.
 This originated during WWII when the Americans were in Italy and ordered a coffee.
 They were given a shot of espresso with water added to make it resemble filtered coffee.